 14 ways to increase your average customer spend is the fourth video and article in this series for subscribers only, writes Robert Clay of Marketing Wizdom.
 And it’s the third of six ways you can turbocharge your business results.

 In that time more than 600 established businesses have learned how to harness and apply these principles which has enabled them to outsmart the 98% of businesses that don’t.
-It works!!!

 My previous video took you through Conversion Strategies, the second of six ways to turbocharge your business results.